aeturrell/coding-for-economists/maths-maths-coding.md

 ## Advanced: Composable Function Transformations

 In recent years, there have been great developments in the ability of Python to easily carry out numerical 'composable function transformations'.
-What this means is that, if you can dream up an arbitrary numerical operations -- including differentiation, linear algebrea, and optimisation -- you can write code that will execute it quickly and automatically on CPUs, GPUs, or TPUs as you like.
+What this means is that, if you can dream up an arbitrary numerical operations -- including differentiation, linear algebra, and optimisation -- you can write code that will execute it quickly and automatically on CPUs, GPUs, or TPUs as you like.

 Here we'll look at one library that does this, **jax**, developed by Google {cite}`jax2018github`.
 It can automatically differentiate native Python and **numpy** functions, including when they are in loops, branches, or subject to recursion, and it can take derivatives of derivatives of derivatives.
 It supports reverse-mode differentiation (a.k.a. backpropagation) via grad as well as forward-mode differentiation, and the two can be composed arbitrarily to any order.